geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/data_visualization.md

 ]
 ```

-`CodeInterpreter` is able to divide the problem into logical tasks, and And run according to the steps of loading the data, analyzing the data, and plotting the chart.
+`Interpreter` is able to divide the problem into logical tasks, and And run according to the steps of loading the data, analyzing the data, and plotting the chart.

-2. `CodeInterpreter` writes the following code:
+2. `Interpreter` writes the following code:

 ```python
 # ----------------------------------task3------------------------------------